 News Cyclone stalls, strands passengers for second time this season Coney Island Cyclone stalls on opening day By NINA RUGGIERO Updated June 13, 2015 5:42 PM Print Share fbShare Tweet Email Coney Island Cyclone riders got hit with a bad case of deja vu Saturday, when the 88-year-old coaster stopped in its tracks mid-ride for the second time this season.
 As was the case when the ride stalled on opening day, March 29, riders were forced to take a perilous walk down the first (and tallest) incline to safety, guided by Luna Park staff.
 About 24 riders were aboard around 2 p.m. when the Cyclone decided to quit, according to the New York Post.
 No injuries were reported.
 The die-hard, life-long riders who lined up for the memorable ride on opening day were visibly shaken up, but told amNewYork that the glitch -- the first of its kind they had experienced -- wouldn't stop them from taking another whirl.
 Many of them stayed true to their word and took a make-up ride together a week later.
 But when asked if he would give the Cyclone another chance after its second offense of 2015, Matt Levin, 27, told the Post: "It might take some coaxing -- I don't know."
 See what the walk is like in the video above, captured on opening day.
 Will you give the Cyclone a third chance?
 Weigh in below.
-By NINA RUGGIERO Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By NINA RUGGIERO Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.